EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 * `fsf-only` - The license is accepted if it is FSF Free and not OSI approved
 * `neither` (default) - No special consideration is given the license

+### The `default` field (optional)

+Determines what happens when a license is encountered that:

+1. Isn't in the `allow` or `deny` lists
+1. Isn't `copyleft`
+1. Isn't OSI Approved nor FSF Free/Libre, or `allow-osi-fsf-free = "neither"`

+* `warn` - Will emit a warning that the license was detected, but will not fail the license check
+* `deny` (default) - The license is not accepted, but the license check might not fail if the expression still evaluates to true
+* `allow` - The license is accepted

 ### The `confidence-threshold` field (optional)

-`cargo-deny` uses [askalono](https://github.com/amzn/askalono) to determine the license of a license file.
-Due to variability in license texts due to things like authors, copyright year, and so forth, askalano assigns a confidence score to its determination, from `0.0` (no confidence) to `1.0` (perfect match).
+`cargo-deny` uses [askalono](https://github.com/amzn/askalono) to determine the license of a LICENSE file.
+Due to variability in license texts because of things like authors, copyright year, and so forth, askalano assigns a confidence score to its determination, from `0.0` (no confidence) to `1.0` (perfect match).
 The confidence threshold value is used to reject the license determination if the